BrandonReynolds5/CS635-M6-Project3/documentation/README.md

 You can run the interpreter from the root directory by passing a turtle program file as a command line argument.
 All turtle programs can be found in the 'turtle_programs' directory.

-## Running the Interpreter
+## Running the Interpreter using the GUI

 You can run the interpreter with a custom gui as well.
-This gui will allow users to load in text files with the instructions to help navigate a turtle.
+This gui will allow you to load in text files with the commands to help navigate their turtle.
+The GUI serves multiple purposes such as:
+- Code editor (Load/Save)
+- Execution Controls
+- Turtle Canvas for turtle graphics
+- Execution Info Panel
+- Export functionality with PNG images

 ### Basic Usage